NCAA Men's College Basketball Tournament Trends - Part I

 Seeding is a powerful predictor of tournament success.
 This analysis looks at seeding for the past 25 NCAA Men's

-format which started in 1985, but the data referenced below cover 1998 to the present unless otherwise mentioned.
+format which started in 1985, but the data referenced below covers 1999 to the present unless otherwise mentioned.
 I'll

 also mention that the tournament expanded to 68 teams in 2011.
 I do not look at the four First Round matchups (often called